Orion-Pax01/Pracs/BI/README.md

-BI Pracs
+- BI Pracs
-Just follow the instructions in the manual.
+- Just follow the instructions in the manual.
+- user data for prac 5
+- loans data for prac 6